 Please download the Integration Kit for code examples and a working API implementation.

-FotoFlexer API will store all saved photos until 02:00 AM Pacific time.
-All saved photos are purged daily.
-You should not rely on the API to save your files.
-It is recommended that files are copied and stored immediatly upon callback.
+FotoFlexer API will store all saved photos for at least 5 minutes.
+You cannot reoly on the API to save your files indefinitely.
+Files should be copied and stored immediately upon callback.

 In its simplest form, FotoFlexer API has two points of contact with the integrating site: entry and exit.
 The entry is made by a client calling a specific URL with certain parameters.
 The exit is made by FotoFlexer redirecting to the callback url with certain parameters.
 The actual packaging of the URL by the client, and the processing by the callback script, provide powerful avenues for customization and extension.

 FotoFlexer API calls are addressed to "http://fotoflexer.com/API/API_Loader_v1_01.php".
 To properly initialize FotoFlexer, several GET parameters must be sent along with the http request.
 These are:

 A sample url would take the following form: